Heatch/boredbubble/README.md

 * There's a pretty slick transition when you click the "SHOW MORE" button
 * The "bubbles" in the bakground have randomly generated positioning, colour, size and opacity that resets on reload or after various user actions
-* The dynamic nature of the "table" is due to the fact that every row is simply a div that uses the CSS grid display propety to look like a regular HTML table
+* The dynamic nature of the "table" is due to the fact that every row is simply a div that uses the CSS grid display property to look like a regular HTML table

 ## Potential Future Changes❓❓❓